ALIMONY IN NORTHEAST FLORIDA

 The first and most important factor family law judges consider when issuing an alimony award is need and ability to pay.
 To award alimony, the court must find that the payor can afford to pay and the payee has a need.
 Ground zero for a court’s need and ability to pay analysis is the parties’ financial affidavits.

-In almost all family law cases, Florida requires the filing of financial affidavits within forty-five (45) days of the service of the divorce petition.
+In most family law cases, Florida requires the filing and/or exchange of financial affidavits within forty-five (45) days of the service of the divorce petition.
 A financial affidavit contains a ledger of a party’s monthly expenses.
 To prepare for an alimony case, it is imperative to analyze the stated monthly expenses of both parties.
 It is very common for a party to overstate their monthly expenses in an attempt to enhance their chances of receiving a sizable alimony award or to reduce their ability to pay.

 To properly analyze a party’s need or ability to pay in preparation for a hearing, I will issue a request to produce to obtain a party’s last three years of bank and credit card statements.
 After reviewing the statements, I often construct summaries of bank and credit card statements to develop a picture of the party’s true expenses and income.
 The summaries appear on spreadsheets which mirror the party’s financial affidavit.